tinamayswinkels/seven-women/_products/book-1.md

 ---

-The founder of Seven Women, Stephanie Woollard has written a book called From a Tin Shed to the United Nations Which takes you on her entrepreneurial journey and explores how every one of us can make a difference.
+The founder of Seven Women, Stephanie Woollard has written a book called From a Tin Shed to the United Nations which takes you on her entrepreneurial journey and explores how every one of us can make a difference.